prettier/prettier-vscode/README.md

 ### Disable Formatting Rules in the Linter

-The easiest way of integrating with linters is to let Prettier do the formatting and configure the linter to not deal with formatting rules.
+The easiest and recommended way of integrating with linters is to let Prettier do the formatting and configure the linter to not deal with formatting rules.
 You can find instructions on how to configure each linter on the Prettier docs site.
 You can then use each of the linting extensions as you normally would.

 - **ESLint**: [Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) | [Configuration](https://prettier.io/docs/en/integrating-with-linters.html#disable-formatting-rules)
 - **TSLint**: [Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) | [Configuration](https://prettier.io/docs/en/integrating-with-linters.html#disable-formatting-rules-1)